Using colors bold and bright

-Gray is the one commonly-recognized color that is most desaturated — in its plainest form, it doesn't go anywhere on a color wheel.
+Gray or "grey" is the one commonly-recognized color that is most desaturated — in its plainest form, it doesn't go anywhere on a color wheel.
 It stands in the middle.
 Gray can thus personify boredom, depression or emotional numbness.
 However, gray is also associated with fairness and neutrality, never giving you too much or too little.
-In moral symbolism, gray also represents moral complexity, where nothing is quite clearly good or bad, but shades of both.
-Gray can also be a beautiful color in its own right, especially celebrated as the color of silver, and the hue of mist.
+In moral symbolism, gray also represents moral complexity, where nothing is quite clearly good or bad, or a middle point to bizzare forms of morality, but shades of both.
+Gray can also be a beautiful color in its own right, especially celebrated as the color of silver and the hue of mist.

 Technically, black and white are both shades of gray, but they are more commonly considered colors in their own right.
 The colors most commonly associated as gray (for example, silver) include most of the shades lighter than black and darker than white.
 Gray can also be a middle point between complementary colors such as red and green, orange and blue, and yellow and violet/purple; mixing with these combinations of equal amount can lead to chromatic grays in contrast to mixing black and white.

 - Deliberately Monochrome: A purposely limited color palette.

 - First Gray Hair: When a character finds a grey hair in their otherwise non-grey hair, they freak out about getting old.

 - Gray Is Useless: Unusable items are colored gray.

 - Gray Rain of Depression: The combination of depression or sadness and rain to often used to exaggerate one's mood.